allegro/allegro.tech/_posts/2019-09-30-grouping-and-organizing-classes.md

 Let's now focus on each package individually.

 ### Core
-Business logic will focus on projects and teams.
+The business logic will focus on projects and teams.
 At the IT company, various teams deal with various types of projects.
 For example, programmers create software, UX designers design user interfaces, analysts analyze data.
 Project type is therefore something common to the project and the team.